-As of the date of this annual report, the Company had a total of 8 Directors.
+As of the date of this annual report, the Company had a total of 8 Directors (comprising of 7 males and 1 female).
 The Directors have a balanced mix of experiences, including overall management and strategic development, quality assurance and control, business and risk management, and finance and accounting experiences in addition to corporate legal affair experiences.